Cosmo-Tech/cosmotech-api-csharp-client/docs/ValidatorApi.md

 <a name="deletevalidator"></a>
 # **DeleteValidator**
-> Validator DeleteValidator (string organizationId, string validatorId)
+> void DeleteValidator (string organizationId, string validatorId)

 Delete a validator